๐Ÿ“šAP English Literature

 Recurring Objects as Motifs

-• Photographs and letters anchor memory—these objects often trigger flashbacks or reveal hidden truths about characters' pasts
+• Photographs and letters anchor memory.
+These objects often trigger flashbacks or reveal hidden truths about characters' pasts.

-• Books within books represent knowledge and often signal a character's intellectual journey or the power of narrative itself
+• Books within books represent knowledge and often signal a character's intellectual journey or the power of narrative itself (this is called a mise en abyme when a text mirrors itself).

-Compare: Keys vs. chains—both relate to freedom and restriction, but keys emphasize agency and access while chains emphasize external control.
+Compare: Keys vs. chains.
+Both relate to freedom and restriction, but keys emphasize agency and access while chains emphasize external control.
 On an FRQ about power dynamics, identifying which symbol an author chooses reveals their attitude toward the character's situation.

 Setting and Environment as Symbol